-As there has already been a delay with many cases due to COVID19, it is important to get things back on track as soon as possible.
-Indeed, University of Oxford conducted a study which concluded that ‘Cases in which the defendant requires an interpreter are regularly delayed and adjourned where the police or the court have failed to book an interpreter, or where the interpreter hasn’t attended court for reasons unknown.’
+As there has already been a delay with many cases due to COVID-19, it is important to get things back on track as soon as possible.
+Indeed, the University of Oxford conducted a study which concluded that ‘Cases in which the defendant requires an interpreter are regularly delayed and adjourned where the police or the court have failed to book an interpreter, or where the interpreter hasn’t attended court for reasons unknown.’
 This proves the importance of booking an interpreter for legal proceedings as well as making sure you book a fully qualified professional interpreter.

 This expertise is incredibly valuable to the court as an interpreter can help avoid delays and the case drifting.
-However, with remote courts becoming ever more in demand, how do you make sure that these highly skilled interpreters are still able to work with you?
+However, with remote courts becoming ever-more in demand, how do you ensure highly-skilled interpreters can still work with you?